 Transitioning Back to a Regular Diet

 Transitioning back to your regular diet is easy, and you can maintain many of the fasting-related benefits.
 For the first day after the diet, it’s best to start back slowly with soups, juices, smoothies, and very light meals.
 Most importantly, do not binge during this time.
 Take it slow.
-Flavor Chef Bone Broth is very nourishing and would be a great way to transition back to a normal diet.
 This is a great time to ditch the soft drinks and processed foods if you were partaking in those prior to the FMD.
 These foods may not agree with you right after the diet, and hopefully you have lost your taste for these types of food and drink.

 After a one-day transition, you can return to your normal diet.
 Pay attention to your actual hunger cues and try not to overeat.
 You’ve gone through a reset of sorts, so take advantage of this opportunity to change some habits.
 Try to preserve your benefits of fasting by taking a new healthy approach to eating.